-The "B" sample analysis will be performed at the same laboratory that did the "A" sample analysis according to the established analytical procedures and by a technician other than the one performing the "A" confirmation test.
+The "B" sample analysis will be performed at the same laboratory that did the "A" sample analysis according to established analytical procedures.
 To confirm the results of the "A" bottle test, the "B" bottle test need only show that the substance revealed in the "A" bottle test is evident to the "limits of detection."